ialvata/ialvata/README.md

-I'm a Machine Learning Engineer / Data Scientist, PhD in Applied Mathematics and Economics/Statistcs.
+- Machine Learning Engineer / Data Scientist
+- PhD in Applied Mathematics and Economics/Statistcs.

 - I'm interested in the following topics:
   - Causal Inference